A Women’s Guide to Skinny Dipping

 To my surprise, the water was warm.
 I quickly jumped in (in an effort to hide) and was struck by a wave of exhilaration.
 Birds swooped just above my head catching bugs for breakfast.
 There were moments when the spray off their wings as they brushed the water hit me.
 I swam out to the middle of the lake, listened to the animals and trees sing all around me, and stared up at the clouds.
 It was so beautiful I wanted to cry.

-I called to the women on shore, but none wanted to jump in.
+I called to the women on shore, but none wanted to join my skinny dipping adventure.
 I whooped.
 I never do that, but I whooped and shouted for joy.

 When I returned to the group and told my story, I could tell there were many who were like me and yearned for the same experience.
-When the retreat was over, two women joined me for a skinny dip at Scout Lake.
+When the retreat was over, two women went skinny dipping with me at Scout Lake.
 We all disrobed without a second thought and sang and shouted and laughed into the empty sky above us as we swam.
 We were free in that moment.

 Now, every time I return to Scout Lake, I get naked and jump in.